 Once we determine that the program is appropriate, our team will meet with the family and the child to identify appropriate goals.
 CHTS then prepares a personalized treatment plan and submits it (with supporting documentation) to the funding agency for approval.
 Once the plan is approved and the staff members are identified, services will begin.

-For more information about Community and Home Therapeutic Services, contact Renee Hanley, BCBA at 401-258-0742 or rhanley@grodencenter.org
+For more information about Community and Home Therapeutic Services, contact Brittany Dalpe, MSW, LICSW at 401-633-2748 or bdalpe@grodencenter.org

 Contact CHTS